 The College maintains formal procedures for resolving complaints and grievances brought by students who believe a faculty member has acted improperly or in a manner inconsistent with the student's customary academic expectations.
 These procedures are contained in the Windward CC Policy Guidelines Manual, No. 4-6.
-The manual is available in the Office of the Vice Chancellor for Student Affairs, the Office of the Vice Chancellor for Academic Affairs, and the library.
+The manual is available in the Office of the Vice Chancellor for Student Affairs, the Office of the Vice Chancellor for Academic Affairs, the library, and online at https://old.wcc.hawaii.edu/Policies/4_6_grievance.pdf.
 The following is a general summary of the steps in resolving a complaint.
 Students who have a complaint are urged to consult Policy No. 4-6 for more information if they wish to go beyond Step 2 below.